Beyond Partisan Divides

 The American Citizens’ Empowerment Package ($247.00 value)

-Full Package of Downloadable MP3s and Transcripts from the American Citizens Summit
+Full Package of Accessable MP3s and Transcripts from the American Citizens Summit

 Get unlimited access to EVERY summit session — recordings and transcripts — empowering you with inspirational stories of Americans working together across the divide, and providing innovative tools you can use in your community to navigate differences and identify common ground.
 You’ll also gain access to a network of change agents who are leading the way to a better future with solutions that cross and heal divides.

 Featured experts include Marianne Williamson, Grover Norquist, Grandmother Mona Polacca, David Bornstein and many more!

 In this exciting dialogue between two spiritually-based political authors, Mark and Stephen explore how to combine the principles of transpartisanship with consciousness work and specific reforms to lead America in the right direction.
 They talk about the inner shifts required to be a "sacred citizen," how to constructively bridge partisan divides, and how to apply the principles of "political cross-training" to forge better solutions that integrate the wisdom of left and right.
 Stephen’s book, Sacred America, Sacred World, has inspired rave reviews from across the political spectrum and charts the path to a lasting evolution of our democracy by focusing on unifying solutions and a higher vision for our country.